 - 8.3 The current trend of increasing car use, with the associated problems of congestion, road danger and environmental pollution, is unsustainable. - 8.4 Car ownership has brought considerable benefits for many people by improving access to a wide range of facilities.
-Increased car ownership, however, [Delete: can] will lead to increased car usage, if alternative modes of transport are not good. - 8.5 High levels of car ownership and usage not only cause traffic-related problems but also result in less use of public transport and dispersed journey patterns.
-This [Delete: can] leads to bus services becoming more expensive, less frequent and less reliable because of congestion.
-Walking and cycling also become less attractive. - 8.6 The overall decline in public transport reduces travel choices for those people without access to a car, [Delete: and this can] leading inevitably to increased car ownership and use.
+Increased car ownership, however, will lead to increased car usage, if alternative modes of transport are not good. - 8.5 High levels of car ownership and usage not only cause traffic-related problems but also result in less use of public transport and dispersed journey patterns.
+This leads to bus services becoming more expensive, less frequent and less reliable because of congestion.
+Walking and cycling also becomes less attractive. - 8.6 The overall decline in public transport reduces travel choices for those people without access to a car, leading inevitably to increased car ownership and use.
 This situation may become worse, because as car ownership in Bradford is low compared to the national average, there is every likelihood of continuing growth.
-[Delete: This growth can lead to unacceptable consequences, which can be summarised as follows:] Car ownership is not something the Council can influence through its planning policies but it can influence car use by encouraging use of alternative modes of transport through location policies. - 8.6a Some of the consequences of growth in car ownership and use can be summarised as follows: - Economic Impacts - Congestion affecting the ability of firms to obtain and make deliveries and to attract a workforce; - Discouraging inward investment in urban areas. - Increased absenteeism due to traffic related ill health.
+Car ownership is not something the Council can influence through its planning policies but it can influence car use by encouraging use of alternative modes of transport through location policies. - 8.6a Some of the consequences of growth in car ownership and use can be summarised as follows: